Quality statistics in government

 The data for Search and Rescue Helicopter statistics are produced by aggregating monthly spreadsheets from the Maritime and Coastguard Agency.
 These were checked manually, but the checks have now been automated using R, with a report produced by R Markdown including maps, counts and tabulations and an R Flex interactive dashboard.
 This makes it quicker and easier for the person carrying out QA to spot discrepancies.
 Further information can be found in the Code of Practice for Statistics: V4 case study.

 There are many places to obtain support for RAP.
 There is the RAP champions network run by the GSS Best Practice and Impact Division.
 This includes a Slack channel for RAP champions and a RAP website for sharing code and ideas.
 The Government Digital Service has created a free online training course, supported by the RAP companion – a comprehensive guide to implementing RAP.

 With increased use of software tools, such as R or Python in producing statistics, there is more need for producers of statistics to be able to quality assure the coding that has been used to produce statistics.

-The GSS Quality Centre is developing a new guidance document focusing on this which will be published later on in 2019.
+The GSS Quality Centre is developing a new guidance document focusing on this.

 The UK Code of Practice states that: